-In 2021, we paid Majestic \$3,111,000 (excluding \$295,000 of office expenses), of which 22.9% was allocated to our part-time named executive officers.
-The compensation allocated to these part-time named executive officers is variable/incentive pay and is based on the determinations of Fredric H. Gould, the chairman of Majestic.
+In 2024, we paid Majestic \$3,322,000 (excluding \$336,000 of office expenses), of which approximately 32.7% was allocated to our part-time named executive officers.
+(The amounts actually paid to such officers by Majestic were substantially less than the amounts allocated to such officers by Majestic).
+The compensation paid to these part-time named executive officers is variable/incentive pay and is based on the determinations of one or more of Fredric H. Gould, Matthew J. Gould and Jeffrey A. Gould.
 See "Certain Relationships and Related Transactions."
+In making such determinations, Messrs.
+F. Gould, M. Gould and J. Gould take into account, among other things, Majestic's profitability and the contribution of each individual performing services on Majestic's behalf on both an absolute and relative basis (i.e., in comparison to the other individuals performing services on Majestic's behalf).
+Such determinations are highly subjective.